 Trout & Salmon Fishing in Sutherland

 This really is the place to come for exciting trout and salmon fishing in Scotland.
 The Scourie Hotel has fishing available on around 300 lochs and lochans, split into 46 hotel-controlled beats.
-All of which, with the exception of Loch Stack, More and the River Dionard, are absolutely free to hotel residents.
+All of which, with the exception of Loch Stack, More and the River Dionard, are absolutely free to hotel residents staying 3 days or more.
 Scourie really is Scotland’s Fishing Hotel.

 How does the fishing work?

 The hotel has fly fishing available on around 300 lochs and lochans, split into 46 hotel-controlled beats.
 The names of all hotel residents wishing to fish are put onto the fishing roster, known as the Board, in order of arrival at the hotel.
 Each evening, after dinner, the fishing is allocated according to the order on the Board.
 Guests are free to chose any beats not taken by those above them on the Board.
 Each day the name at the top of the Board moves to the bottom and everyone else moves up one place.
 Should you chose not to fish every day, your name will still progress up the Board.

 The fishing is allocated by the “Boardmaster”.
 The Boardmaster is a hotel guest who has a good knowledge of all the hotel fishing and will be able to offer advice to guests new to the district.

 How much does the fishing cost?

 All hotel-controlled beats, with the exception of Loch Stack, Loch More and the River Dionard are absolutely free to hotel residents.
 The hotel has three boats per day on Loch Stack which cost between £40 per day – two rods are allowed per boat.
 Loch More boats are £30 per day (plus £10 for engine if required) and the River Dionard is normally let as a two rod beat.
 (Please contact the hotel for further details).